-This great short comedy, a cautionary tale about a coffee-swilling “java junkie,” premiered on Saturday Night Live in December 1979 and became a cult classic.
+Tom Schiller’s short film Java Junkie is a comic cautionary tale about a coffee-swilling “java junkie.”
+It premiered on Saturday Night Live in December 1979 and became a cult classic.
 The film stars Peter Aykroyd as Joe, a regular guy who’s down on his luck and tries to drown his sorrows in coffee.

 Joe’s girlfriend Betty has told him that she wants to call it quits, and he’s been fired from his job.
 When he comes into his favorite coffee shop in the morning, he’s lost his appetite.
 He just wants a cup of coffee—”pure, black coffee.”